-Over 1,800 discriminatory and harassment incident reports filed at the Stop Americans and Pacific Islanders Hate website.
-Some Americans associate their hate for China with anyone whose a chink.
-POTUS who promoted hydroxychloroquine and called COVID “Chinese Virus” seems to have made it worse.
+Over 1,800 discriminatory and harassment incident reports were filed at the Stop Americans, and Pacific Islanders Hate website.
+Some Americans associate their hate for China with anyone who has “chinky eyes.”

 Asian-American studies professor at Sanfo State University Russell Jeung said, “When China is made the enemy, people who look like Chinese are the enemy.
 The economy is tanking; people are dying.
 They’re angry and fearful and want to take it out on Asian Americans even more.”

-According to a survey, 9 out of 10 victims targeted because of their Asian features.
-There are 37% of incidents taking place in public areas; 90 % of the cases were about verbal harassment and shunning, and 15% physically assaulted.
+According to a survey, 9 out of 10 victims were targeted because of their Asian features.
+37% of incidents occur in public areas; 90 % of the cases were about verbal harassment and shunning, and 15% physically assaulted.
 [Reuters]

 US to ensure the safety of Asian Americans

 Some acts of harassment take place in public areas such as convenience stores, subways, or parking lots.
-Stop AAPI Hate, an anti-racism association in the US is in action to ensure the safety of Asian Americans’ hometowns.
+Stop AAPI Hate, an anti-racism association in the US ensures Asian Americans’ hometowns’ safety.

 Fortunately, 75% of Filipino-Americans have not experienced harassment or discrimination due to COVID, according to an online poll.
 Perhaps, it’s because Pinoys looks for Mexican than Chinese.

-In the ongoing Black Lives Matter (BLM) protest, FilAm James Juanillo faced racist rant from a white lady when he wrote on his fence his support for BLM.
-Thankfully, the woman apologized.
-However, a racist white man called the ABSCBN News team in Bernal Park, “Disease carriers.”
-He hurled more insults by calling Filipinos, “danger to society.”
+However, a racist white man called the ABSCBN News team in Bernal Park “Disease carriers.”
+He hurled more insults by calling Filipinos “danger to society.”